 I think I understand it though.
 These people (and places) we see only on television, or on the internet, or in magazines have this allure of the unreachable.
 They are “over there,” while we are “over here,” and an encounter isn’t just reaching the “over there” place, but it’s affirming that anything is reachable.
 Anything at all.
 Because we made it this far.

 That gorgeous green field that I see only on TV, I can actually go there, and I did.
-It means that anything is possible!
+My touching down in Lambeau Field means that anything is possible!

 And so because I talked to Kevin about the hole in my heart when I stopped playing soccer, I started thinking of myself again as an athlete.
 Add to that the reminder of anything being possible.
 Then my next stop on this adventure was Spirit Lake, Iowa, to see friends I’ve known through the comedy business for 18 years, and we played golf.
 I even said at that point, “I think I could be good at this,” because I was now believing again that I’m an athlete.